-When you owe a large amount of money to either a private debtor or the Internal Revenue Service (IRS), this debt can interfere with your financial stability.
-If you stop making payments to your debtors, they have the ability to pursue what they are owed by requesting a bank levy.
+When you owe a large amount of money to either a private a private creditor or or the Internal Revenue Service (IRS), this debt can interfere with your financial stability.
+If you stop making payments to your creditors, they have the ability to pursue what they are owed by requesting a bank levy.
 This guide will walk you through the steps of the bank levy process.

 Bank levies are extremely common, and issuing one is a method for the IRS and private creditors to recoup money that they have not been paid.